-Jenny White Kuliesis is a psychotherapist at Integrative Psychology, PC in Arlington, Massachusetts where she provides compassionate client-guided therapy with a focus on supporting clients through major life transitions and making positive meaningful change in their lives.
+Jenny White Kuliesis is a psychotherapist at Integrative Psychology, PC in Arlington, Massachusetts where she provides compassionate patient-guided therapy with a focus on supporting patients through major life transitions and making positive meaningful change in their lives.
 Jenny is also on the Admissions Committee at Simmons University Online School for Social Work.

 Jenny studied Sociology and Spanish as an undergraduate at University of Massachusetts in Amherst, Massachusetts and Spanish at Universidad de Oviedo in Oviedo, Spain.
 She earned her Master’s Degree in Clinical Social Work from Smith College, School for Social Work, in Northampton, Massachusetts.